Prime component-preservingly amphicheiral link with odd minimal crossing number: Stoimenow knots

-where $m=5$, $i$ implies $\sigma_i$ and $-i$ implies $\sigma_i^{-1}$ for $i>0$, and $k$ is a positive integer with $k\ge 1$.
+where in the sequence above, $m=5$, $\sigma_i$ is translated into $i$ and $\sigma_i^{-1}$ is translated into $-i$, and $i^l$ implies that $i$ is repeated $l$ times with $l\ge 1$.
 The former is {\it of type I}, and the latter is {\it of type II}, respectively.
 Note that $S_{15}=15_{224980}$ in Figure 1, and both two tangles above have $(n+1)$ crossings.
 We can see strong $(-)$-amphicheirality of $S_n$ from its diagram with $(n+1)$ crossings in the righthand side of Figure 9. \begin{theo} {\rm (Stoimenow \cite{St1, St2})} A Stoimenow knot $S_n$ is a prime strongly $(-)$-amphicheiral knot with minimal crossing number $n$. \end{theo}